Zero-for-One/TatiBot/README.md

   - Saves a backup before clearing
   - Use for emergency resets or manual testing

+- `/language <lang>` - Set your preferred language
+  - Choose between English (en) or Français (fr)
+  - All bot messages will appear in your chosen language
+  - Example: `/language lang:English`

 - `/sync` - Force sync commands to server (admin only)
   - Use this if commands aren't appearing after updates
   - Provides instant command updates without waiting